FastMDM/FASTMDM/README.md

 1. Metadata as code.
 Centrally store a unified structure of data and relationships between data.
 2. Data quality.
 Data mapping, cleansing, deduplication and enrichment.
 3. Multitenancy.
-Authentication, authorization, policies, access control to user data.
+Authentication, authorization, policies, access control to use data.
 4. Multilanguage.
-Data storage in several languages, attended and unattended data translation.
+Data storage in many languages, attended and unattended data translation.
 5. Data integration.
 API eliminates the need for manual data entry and reduces the risk of errors or duplications.

 ## **FastMDM tech**